eminorhan/llm-memory/README.md

 ### Reproduction

 The [`scripts`](https://github.com/eminorhan/llm-memory/tree/master/scripts) folder contains SLURM scripts for reproducing all experiments reported in the paper, using these three files.
+The [`data`](https://github.com/eminorhan/llm-memory/tree/master/data) folder contains all the data used in the experiments.